builtlabs/grind-hackathon/README.md

 ## MVP+
 - Auto betting by approving a total pot, such as $25 for 10 rounds
-- Use the Privy [Server Sessions](https://docs.privy.io/wallets/using-wallets/server-sessions/overview) to reduce the pop-ups
-  - does the max spend limit make this useless?

 ## Documentation
 - Site metadata